 - Do I need to hire a house cleaner?

-- What are the standard inclusions for house cleaning
+- What are the standard inclusions for house cleaning?

 - How to create your first house cleaning task

-Find house cleaning services, fast
+Find domestic house cleaners, fast

 Post a task with your price in mind, then get offers.